ataraxie/e4-framework/README.md

 #### Start data center application

-On the server, we started our test environment with our script `./docker/atlassian-cluster/e4-atlassian-cluster.sh` (again, this is based on [codeclou](https://github.com/codeclou)'s amazing software).
+On the server, we started our test environment with our script `./docker/atlassian-cluster/e4-atlassian-cluster.sh` (again, this is based on [codeclou](https://github.com/codeclou)'s amazing scripts).
 A cluster with 1 node, a heap space of 4096MB, and a ready-made small dataset is started with this command:

 ```